kevincogan/Chat_Server/README.md

 # Chat Server

-In this file I have completed a terminal verions and GUI version of the chatroom that can communicate with mutiple clients by a server.
+In this file I have completed a terminal version and GUI version of the chatroom that can communicate with multiple clients by a server.
 The GUI implementation can be found in the gui_version file and the terminal implementation can be found in the terminal_version file.

 In the terminal file I have implemented a pydoc for the server.py and client.py as I use an external module called term colour.
-I had to separate the pydoc from the orginal files however it will function as normal.
+I had to separate the pydoc from the original files however it will function as normal.

 The only external module I have imported is the termcolor library that allows the change of colours on the command line as well as more dynamic display such